ciortanmadalina/europython2024/README.md

 You can find the presented slides [here](#introduction)

 ## Datasets
-A starting point to benchmark results is [ADBench](https://github.com/Minqi824/ADBench), a collection of 57 curated datasets.
+To benchmark your results, you can start with [ADBench](https://github.com/Minqi824/ADBench), a collection of 57 curated datasets.

+### Using your dataset
-If you want to use your dataset, save it under the **data** folder and add loading functionality to *data_utils.py* (i.e. under *get_data* method).
+If you prefer to use your own dataset, save it under the **data** folder and add loading functionality to *data_utils.py* (i.e. under *get_data* method).

 The *get_data* method is written to support the format of ADBench, assuming a .npz input file file contains 2 matrices:
 - **X** a <n_timesteps> * <n_timeseries> matrix without gaps and ordered by time (implicit time index)
 - **y** a <n_timesteps> elements vector, containing the anomaly annotations, a binary vector where 1 represents anomaly present.

-The repository solves the anomaly detection problem in the **unsupervised** setting so the annotations are not used during training, only for evaluation.
+Since this repository addresses anomaly detection in an **unsupervised** setting, annotations are used only for evaluation, not for training.

-NB: If your dataset has a different format, you should handle the adaptations to the requirements described above (e.g. in get_data method).
+Note: If your dataset has a different format, you must adapt it to the above requirements (e.g., within the get_data method).

 ## Evaluation
 The experimental results can be evaluated with the functionality in *evaluation_utils.py*.
-Key methods:
+Key methods include:
 - *run_evaluation*: evaluates the **correctness** of the results by computing the AUCROC, AUCCPR, F1, Precision and recall scores.
 The method computes the same scores also after performing **point adjustement**.
 - *threshold_anomalies*: performs **non parametric dynamic thresholding** using various algorithms from [pythresh](https://pythresh.readthedocs.io/en/latest/index.html).